 A student who receives credit by transfer for a course and then takes a similar course at Cornell will have the transfer credit subtracted.
 In general, all introductory courses in the same academic discipline are considered to be similar even though their titles or actual contents may vary.
 A student who receives credit by transfer for a course and then takes a lower-level course that is a prerequisite for that course will have the transfer credit subtracted.
 Students who believe that their two courses are significantly different should consult the department chair for permission to receive credit for both.
 If granted, the chair must notify the Registrar in writing.

 After a student has enrolled at Cornell, he or she should consult with the relevant academic department in advance, in order to ensure that the credit for work taken either in summer school or in a correspondence program will be accepted as a course counting toward graduation, toward a major, or toward fulfillment of a B.A. requirement.
 This advance approval, secured on a form available from the Registrar, is to protect the student from taking a course which will not transfer.

-Students who at the end of their senior year have earned at least 16 term credits at Cornell may transfer up to two course credits (eight semester or 12 quarter hours) from another school to complete their Cornell degree.
-Seniors with fewer than 16 Cornell term credits are not permitted to complete their degree by transferring courses.
-The senior year is defined as the nine terms preceding the student's completion of her or his final course at Cornell College.
+Students who at the end of their senior year have earned at least 16 Block credits at Cornell may transfer up to two course credits (eight semester or 12 quarter hours) from another school to complete their Cornell degree.
+Seniors with fewer than 16 Cornell Block credits are not permitted to complete their degree by transferring courses.
+The senior year is defined as the eight Blocks preceding the student's completion of her or his final course at Cornell College.